Phipps Electronics

 4. Connect the Arduino board to your computer via USB cable

-5. If using a Windows machine, you will notice a popup like the one below
+5. If you’re using a Windows machine, you will see a popup indicating that the device driver is being installed

-6. After the device driver has been successfully installed, it will show you the port it is connected to.
-In the case of this example it is “COM9” but may be different for you.
-Note this port number down, as we will need it later on.
+6. Once the driver is successfully installed, it will show you the port it is connected to.
+For example, it might be “COM9”, but it could be different for you.
+Note this port number, as you will need it later.

 SUBSCRIBE FOR NEW POST ALERTS